dgelsin/dgelsin.github.io/about.md

 *Temporal and taxonomic specific expression of sRNAs.
 *Secondary structure determination and putative target identification of sRNAs using computantional tools.

+---
 I am currently applying for post doctorate positions.
 My interests going in the next step of my career are: non-coding RNA biology, cancer biology, and the gut microbiome with specific interest in the gut-brain axis.
-If you have a postdoc position in one of these areas of research please take a look at my website/CV for my skill sets and publications and email me.
+If you have a postdoc position in one of these areas of research please take a look at my website/CV for my skill set and publications and email me.